danielbedo/riot4s/README.md

   // initialize the API with the Components you need
   val services = new DefaultLeagueApiComponent
     with ActorSystemProvider
-    with DefaultStatusServiceComponent
+    with RiotStatusServiceComponent
-    with DefaultSummonerServiceComponent
+    with RiotSummonerServiceComponent
-    with DefaultStatsServiceComponent
+    with RiotStatsServiceComponent
     with GuavaServiceCacheComponent   // adds in-memory cache for all the api-calls {
     override val actorSystem = ActorSystem()